 Maths Anxiety in children

-Maths anxiety (MA) – feelings of apprehension, tension or discomfort when performing mathematical problems in both academic situations and everyday life – is experienced by more than two million schoolchildren in England!
+A study has found maths anxiety – feelings of apprehension, tension or discomfort when performing mathematical problems in both academic situations and everyday life – is experienced by around one in ten British pupils.

-Maths Anxiety (MA) can range from a feeling of mild tension to experiencing a strong fear of the subject, making it harder to determine when maths worry become maths anxiety.
-But why is there such a shocking number of schoolchildren being affected, and how does it relate to ability and impact school performance?
+Maths anxiety can range from a feeling of mild tension to experiencing a strong fear of the subject, making it harder to determine when maths worry becomes maths anxiety.
+But why are such a shocking number of schoolchildren being affected, and how does it relate to ability and impact school performance?

-The Nuffield-funded research from the Centre for Neuroscience in Education at the University of Cambridge (2019) published a study on understanding Maths Anxiety in primary and secondary school children and its relation to mathematical performance.
-The study found that ‘people with greater maths anxiety perform worse than their true maths ability’ which can result in a ‘vicious’ ongoing cycle, whereby maths anxiety leads to poor performance and poor performance increases maths anxiety.
-Their research suggests that the majority of students experiencing maths anxiety have normal to high maths ability, meaning they are capable of performing well.
-Although, their anxious feelings towards learning maths is preventing them from discovering their potential.
+The Nuffield-funded research from the Centre for Neuroscience in Education at the University of Cambridge published a study on understanding Maths Anxiety in primary and secondary school children and its relation to mathematical performance.
+The study found that ‘people with greater maths anxiety perform worse than their true maths ability’ which can result in an ongoing cycle whereby maths anxiety leads to poor performance, and poor performance increases maths anxiety.
+Their research suggests that the majority of students experiencing maths anxiety have normal to high maths ability, meaning they are capable of performing well, although, their anxious feelings towards learning maths are preventing them from discovering their potential.
 This is rightfully becoming a real concern for educators.

-To gain a deeper understanding of students’ experiences with and feelings towards maths, we interviewed Samantha, the mother of 13-year-old Kumon student, Olivia, from the Kirk Ella study centre, near Kingston upon Hull.
-Samantha first identified Olivia’s fear of maths when she exhibited particular traits; “She gave up quickly, and got agitated and upset while completing her maths work.
+To gain a deeper understanding of students’ experiences with and feelings towards maths, we interviewed Samantha, the mother of 13-year-old Kumon student, Olivia, from the Hull, Anlaby Common study centre (formerly the Kirk Ella centre).
+Samantha first identified Olivia’s fear of maths when she exhibited particular traits; “She gave up quickly and got agitated and upset while completing her school maths work.
 She hated going to maths class and became very withdrawn.”

-As MA is typically developed from childhood and can persist throughout adulthood, it is especially important to understand how and in what ways MA can be recognised, alleviated and prevented.
+As maths anxiety is typically developed from childhood and can persist throughout adulthood, it is especially important to understand how and in what ways maths anxiety can be recognised, alleviated and prevented.
 The Nuffield-funded research found that particular interventions, such as reducing pressure from the classroom can help to reduce anxiety.
-In many ways, the Kumon Maths Study Programme can help to alleviate MA and to some extent, prevent it from developing further in children.
+In many ways, the Kumon Maths Study Programme can help to alleviate maths anxiety and to some extent, prevent it from developing further in children.
 This is because Kumon helps students of all ages and abilities to develop maths skills and a love of numbers.
 As students are encouraged to work at their own level and at their own pace, they are able to develop understanding and fluency of each topic before moving on to the next.
 They are therefore able to spend as much time as they need on a topic without feeling the pressure to move on quickly.

-Since joining Kumon seven weeks ago, Olivia has demonstrated progress in her confidence with the subject, influencing her ability and school performance.
-Samantha stated, “Olivia has already made improvements and has become more confident with her maths.
-She no longer sits staring at her work, instead, she completes her work and any mistakes made she corrects with confidence.
+In the seven weeks that Olivia had been studying with Kumon, she demonstrated progress in her confidence with the subject, influencing her ability and school performance.
+Mum, Samantha stated, “Olivia has already made improvements and has become more confident with her maths.
+She no longer sits staring at her work, instead, she completes it and any mistakes, she corrects with confidence.
 We noticed this just after a few weeks of enrolling onto the programme.”

 This is in line with what Samantha expressed; “Olivia’s dad and I both struggled with maths at school and find the work Olivia has to complete at school very hard and complicated.
 I’m finding myself learning as Olivia completes her Kumon work.”